-To use the fall semester as an example, we offer Fall 1 courses (first half of the semester, 1.5/class), Fall 2 courses (latter half of the semester, 1.5 credits/class), full-term courses (the traditional semester-long course as 3-credits), and immersion-style classes (courses typically offered over a weekend).
-To demonstrate scheduling flexibility with various types of offerings, a half-semester course permits one to schedule a Monday night class during the Fall 1 session, for example, and then enroll in a different Monday night course for the Fall 2 session.
+To use the spring semester as an example, we offer Spring 1 courses (first half of the semester, 1.5/class), Spring 2 courses (latter half of the semester, 1.5 credits/class), full-term courses (the traditional semester-long course as 3-credits), and immersion-style classes (courses typically offered over a weekend).
+To demonstrate scheduling flexibility with various types of offerings, a half-semester course permits one to schedule a Monday night class during the Spring 1 session, for example, and then enroll in a different Monday night course for the Spring 2 session.